Breast screening: What went wrong?

 Those under the age of 72 will receive an appointment letter informing them of the time and date.

-Those over 72 will also be offered a screening and have access to a helpline to decide if it will be beneficial for them, as scans in older women can pick up cancers that do not require treatment.
+Those over 72 will be offered access to a helpline to decide if it will be beneficial for them, as scans in older women can pick up cancers that do not require treatment.

 - Call the breast screening helpline number 0800 169 2692